kimdesok/whole-slide-cnn/README.md

         **kwargs
     ),

-The use of arguments such as norm_use, use_fixup, and to_caffe_preproc seems to be referred by the authors to:
+The use of arguments such as norm_use, use_fixup, and to_caffe_preproc seemed to be referred by the authors to:

 > Reference papers